v1996-96/AuthPHP/README.md

 # AuthPHP
-AuthPHP is a plugin for implementing authorization on the site.
+AuthPHP is a plugin for implementing authorization on a website.

 ### Requirements
 - PHP 5.4